The Difference Between Pink Eye And A Stye

 Your healthcare professional will ask about your symptoms, how long they've been going on, and their severity.
 Pink eyes and styes cause pain and irritation in the eye, but medical providers can distinguish between them fairly quickly.

 You will be treated according to the cause of pink eye by your healthcare provider.
 It is common for styes to resolve on their own.
-If your style is worsening or not going away without medication, consult a health care provider or K doctor.
+If your style is worsening or not going away without medication, consult a healthcare provider or a dermatologist.

 Pink eyes and styes may require different treatments because of their other symptoms.